nitinkc/nitinkc.github.io/_posts/2019-10-04-java8_Syntax Reference.md

 # Java Streams

+(Java Streams API Java doc)[https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html]
-* A stream in Java is a sequence of data
+* A stream in Java is a sequence of data that takes input from Collections or IO Channels
+* Streams don’t change the original data structure.
 * A Stream Pileline is the operation (STREAM OPERATIONS) that run on a stream to produce a result
+* Each intermediate operation is lazily executed and returns a stream as a result.
+* Terminal operations mark the end of the stream and return the result.
 * Finite Streams have a limit
 * infinite Streams are like sunrise/sunset cycle

- *
- * SOURCE : Where the stream comes from
+* **SOURCE** : Where the stream comes from
- * INTERMEDIATE OPERATIONS : Transforms the stream into another stream.
+* **INTERMEDIATE OPERATIONS** : Transforms the stream into another stream.
 STREAMS USE LAZY EVALUATION.
- * The intermediate operations do not run until the terminal operation runs.
+* **The intermediate operations do not run until the terminal operation runs.**
- * TERMINAL OPERATION: Actually produces a result.
+* **TERMINAL OPERATION**: Actually produces a result.
 Stream becomes invalid after terminal operation

+## Intermediate Operations:

+* **map**: The map method is used to returns a stream consisting of the results of applying the given function to the elements of this stream.

+* **filter**: The filter method is used to select elements as per the Predicate passed as argument.

+* **sorted**: The sorted method is used to sort the stream.

+## Terminal Operations:

+* **collect**: The collect method is used to return the result of the intermediate operations performed on the stream.

+* **forEach**: The forEach method is used to iterate through every element of the stream.

+* **reduce**: The reduce method is used to reduce the elements of a stream to a single value.
+The reduce method takes a BinaryOperator as a parameter.

+# Optional

+* New class Optional in java.util package.
+* It is a Container to hold at most one value, like Collections and Arrays.
+* To represent a value if its present or absent.
+* Avoids any runtime NullPointerExceptions

+In Streams API, Optional is returned

+### Non-Terminal Operations
+filter()
+map()
+flatMap()
+distinct()
+limit()
+peek()

+### Terminal Operations
+anyMatch()
+allMatch()
+noneMatch()
+collect()
+count()
+findAny()
+findFirst() - returns Optional forEach() min() max() reduce() toArray()